microcks/microcks.io/content/documentation/using/soapui.md

 ### Pre-requisites

-Microcks has been developped and tested with SoapUI version 5.x.
+Microcks has been developed and tested with SoapUI version 5.x.
 It is recommend that you use a compatible version of this tool for editing your tests and mocks repository.

 ### Steps for creating a repository